-The Comprehensive Income and Expenditure Statement includes a loss of £0.216m (£0.154m in 2014/15) under Non Distributed Costs for past service costs in relation to the Local Government and Firefighters' pension schemes.
+The Comprehensive Income and Expenditure Statement includes a loss of £0.976m (£0.216m in 2015/16) for past service costs in relation to the Local Government and Firefighters' pension schemes.

 There are no other material items of income or expense that are not already disclosed on the face of the Comprehensive Income and Expenditure Statement, which by their nature and amount of material items should be set out in a note.